nhsengland/privfp-experiments/docs/pycanon/pycanon_and_privacy_metrics.md

 ### k-Anonymity

-As defined in the PyCanon [paper](https://www.nature.com/articles/s41597-022-01894-2), a database verifies k-anonymity if for each row of the database, there are at least k-1 indistinguishable rows with respect to the quasi-identifiers.
-The value of k deemed acceptable has to be decided beforehand.
-The probability of identifying an individual in the database using the quasi-identifiers will be at most 1/k.
+As defined in the PyCanon [paper](https://www.nature.com/articles/s41597-022-01894-2), a database verifies k-anonymity if for each row of the database, there are at least `k-1` indistinguishable rows with respect to the quasi-identifiers.
+The value of `k` deemed acceptable has to be decided beforehand.
+The probability of identifying an individual in the database using the quasi-identifiers will be at most `1/k`.

 ### (α,k)-Anonymity

-Given only one sensitive attribute S, it is checked if the database is k-anonymous and the frequency of each possible value of S is lower or equal than α in each equivalence class.
+Given only one sensitive attribute `S`, it is checked if the database is k-anonymous and the frequency of each possible value of `S` is lower or equal than α in each equivalence class.

 ### l-Diversity

 k-anonymity gets you equivalence classes - sets of records in the dataset which share the same values for their quasi identifiers. l-diversity is an extension of this.
-In the case of one sensitive attribute, it checks whether there are at least l distinct values for S. l must always be greater than or equal to 1.
+In the case of one sensitive attribute, it checks whether there are at least `l` distinct values for `S`. `l` must always be greater than or equal to 1.

 ### Entropy l-Diversity

-A database verifies this condition if the entropy of each equivalence class is greater than log(l).
+A database verifies this condition if the entropy of each equivalence class is greater than `log(l)`.
 The entropy is defined as:

 $$
 H(EC) = - \sum_{s \in D} p(EC,S) \log_2(p(EC,S))
 $$

-where H is the entropy, EC is the equivalence class, D is the domain of S, where S is a sensitive attribute, and p((EC,S)) is the fraction of of records in the equivalence class that have S as a sensitive attribute.
+where `H` is the entropy, `EC` is the equivalence class, `D` is the domain of `S`, where `S` is a sensitive attribute, and `p((EC,S))` is the fraction of of records in the equivalence class that have `S` as a sensitive attribute.

 ### Recursive (c,l)-Diversity

 If a sensitive value is removed from an equivalence class that verifies (c,l) diversity, then (c,l-1) diversity is preserved.
 PyCanon uses the technique defined in this [paper](https://ieeexplore.ieee.org/document/1617392).
-If there are n different values of of a sensitive attribute in an equivalence class, (c,l)-diversity is verified by looking at the the number of times the i-th most frequent values appear in the equivalence class.
+If there are `n` different values of of a sensitive attribute in an equivalence class, (c,l)-diversity is verified by looking at the the number of times the i-th most frequent values appear in the equivalence class.

 For a more detailed explanation see the official [paper](https://www.nature.com/articles/s41597-022-01894-2).